loomio/loomio-docs/en/src/policy/privacy/loomio-subprocessors/index.md

 The following is a list of personal data subprocessors we use.

-Update 2024-03-28 - Added OpenAI to list of our subprocessors.<br>
-Update 2023-06-28 - We've moved our main database and application servers to Digital Ocean.
-We no longer use Heroku.

 - [DigitalOcean](https://www.digitalocean.com/security/gdpr/) - Cloud computing services.
 The majority of our application stack is on Digital Ocean.
 - [Amazon Web Services](https://aws.amazon.com/compliance/gdpr-center/) - Cloud computing services.
 We use S3 for file uploads and SES for sending emails.
 - [Chargify](https://help.chargify.com/my-account/gdpr.html) - Billing and subscription management